-After reasonable inquiry and to the best of my knowledge, I certify that the information set forth in this report are true, complete and correct.
-This report is signed in Makati City on July 27, 2020.
+After reasonable inquiry and to the best of my knowledge and belief, I certify that the information set forth in this report is true, complete and correct.
+This report is signed in Makati City on June 14, 2019.
 The Issuer has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

-IMPERIAL RESOURCES INCORPORATED Issuer
+IMPERIAL RESOURCES, INCORPORATED Issuer